pankuanting102/findinfluencer.github.io/README.md

 # influencersearch.github.io
 Please find links below for git repository and deployed applications.
-This api has limited 100 calls per month. so be sure to not to click button up to <b>5</b> times
+This api has limited 100 calls per month. so be sure to not to click button more than<b>5</b> times

 <b>Git Repository:</b>
 <br>https://github.com/pankuanting102/findinfluencer.github.io